Zuzek16/quizAboutPoland/README.md

 I had to read from a file in JS that wasn't sent in by the user.

-Promises came into action with the fetch() ajax function
+Promises came into action with the fetch() ajax function.

+I had to broden my knowlegde of promises and JS async.

 # Play here